magic0whi/hexo-blog/source/_posts/zh-cn/computer/c-notes.md

 all: ${BINS}

-# '%' matches any target name, '$<' is a patten to match prerequisites, '$@' matches the target name
+# '%' matches any target name, '$<' is a patten to match first prerequisite, '$@' matches the target name
 %: %.o
     @echo 'Linking...'
     ${CC} ${LINKERFLAG} $< -o $@